 No internal favoritism

-Controlling one of the biggest word-of-mouth platforms in gaming is a pretty useful tool for rallying attention for new projects, and I just hope that Amazon doesn't exploit Twitch in a way that makes it a vehicle for its own games.
-One way that it could do this is by following in the muddy footsteps laid out by companies like EA —by offering high ad rates (CPM) to broadcasters who livestream Amazon's games and avoid saying anything negative while doing so.
+Controlling one of the biggest word-of-mouth platforms in gaming is a pretty useful tool for rallying attention for new projects, and I just hope that Amazon doesn't exploit Twitch in a way that makes it strictly a vehicle for its own games.
+One way that it could do this is by following in the muddy footsteps laid out by companies like EA —by offering high ad rates (CPM) to broadcasters who livestream Amazon's games.